 \section{Introduction}

 This study has been motivated by operations in smart manufacturing systems.
-As an illustration, consider a 3D printing machine that uses a particular material informally called `ink' to print.
+As an illustration, consider a 3D printing machine that uses a particular material informally called ``ink'' to print.
 Jobs of the same prototype are printed using the same ink, and when a different prototype (for simplicity, say a different color) is to be printed, a different ink is required and the machine undergoes a setup that takes time to switch inks.
-The unprocessed jobs of the same prototype can be regarded as a `queue'.
-This problem can thus be modeled as a polling system where the server polls a queue, processes jobs, incurs a switch over time, processes another queue, and so on.
-In practice, besides the ink (material), other factors such as processing temperature, equipment setting and other processing requirements that require by different job prototypes will also incur setup times.
+The unprocessed jobs of the same prototype can be regarded as a ``queue''.
+This problem can thus be modeled as a polling system where the server polls a queue, processes jobs, incurs a setup time, processes another queue, and so on.
+In practice, besides the ink (material), other factors such as processing temperature, equipment setting and other processing requirements that are required by different job prototypes will also incur setup times.

-Another interesting feature of 3D printing is that it is possible to reveal the workload of each job (i.e., processing time) upon the job's arrival.
-This is because before getting printed, the printing requirements such as temperature, nozzle route, printing speed, and so on are specified for the job, and using that we can easily acquire the printing time before processing.
-Therefore, it is unnecessary to assume that the workload of a job is stochastic at the start of processing, even though many other queueing research works do so.
-In this paper, we assume that the workload of jobs could be arbitrary, and could be revealed deterministically upon arrival.
+Another interesting feature of 3D printing is that it is possible to reveal the processing time of each job upon the job's arrival.
+This is because, before getting printed, the printing requirements such as temperature, nozzle route, printing speed, and so on are specified for the job, and using that we can easily acquire the printing time before processing.
+Therefore, it is unnecessary to assume that the processing time of a job is stochastic at the start of processing, even though many other queueing research papers do so.
+In this paper, we assume that the processing time of jobs could be arbitrary, and could be revealed deterministically upon arrival.
 Furthermore, the 3D printer that prints customized parts usually receives jobs with different processing requirements.
 Job arrivals thus could be time-varying, non-renewal, in batches, dependent, or even arrivals without a pattern.
 It motivates us to consider the generic polling system without imposing any stochastic assumptions on future arrivals.